-It’s said that in order to find out more about the culture of a country, one need look no further than the language, or languages, spoken by the people who live there.
-To prove this theory, let’s take the example of the United Kingdom, where two of the most well-known idioms are ‘it’s not my cup of tea’ and ‘it’s raining cats and dogs’… It’s quite clear that a country’s language reflects what is most important to the people who speak it.
+It’s said that in order to find out more about the culture of a country, one need look no further than the language, or languages, spoken by the people who live there as it’s quite clear that a country’s language reflects what is most important to the people who speak it.

-Bearing this in mind, today we’re going to learn 8 Spanish idioms, or modismos, which are based on one particularly important aspect of Spanish and Hispanic culture: food. ¡Qué aproveche!
+Bearing this in mind, today we’ll examine 12 Spanish idioms, or modismos, based on one particularly important aspect of Spanish and Hispanic culture: food.

 Note: the meaning of some of these idioms may vary from country to country, so watch out!